danaolcott/atmel/README.md

 ATTiny85
 --------

-- blink: Example that toggles a pin
+- blink: Flashes PB3 and PB4.
+Uses timer to create the timebase for delay function.
-- interrupt: Configures an interrupt
+- interrupt: A simple program that toggles PB3 and PB4 and captures interrupts on PB1 and PB2 (PCINT1, PCINT2).
-- moore: Configures a Moore state machine with 4 states
+- moore: A simple Moore FSM with several states that flash leds on PB3 and PB4.
+User buttons on PB1 and PB2 control the state.
+Button presses are captured on interrupts.
+A time base for the delay function.

 ATMega328p
 ----------